 Revered as deities amongst the Mayan and Aztec peoples, jaguars inspire through their grace and power.
-These agile hunters once roamed from South America through the southern and central United States, but lost habitat and were killed off in the east in the 1700s.
-They were reduced through Spanish bounties and fur hunting in the southwestern United States, and the last animals were systematically hunted down by the U.S. Fish and Wildlife Service in the 20th century, only to reappear sporadically due to migration from Mexico.
+These agile hunters once roamed from South America through the southern and central United States, but lost habitat and were killed off in the eastern part of the country in the 1700s.
+They were reduced through Spanish bounties and fur hunting in the southwestern United States, and the last animals were systematically hunted down by the federal government in the 20th century — only to reappear sporadically in solitary northward migrations from Mexico.

-After the jaguar was listed as endangered in the United States in 1997 in response to a Center campaign, we three times sued the Fish and Wildlife Service to obtain a recovery plan and critical habitat designation.
+After the jaguar was listed as endangered in the United States in 1997 in response to a Center campaign, we three times sued the U.S. Fish and Wildlife Service to obtain a recovery plan and critical habitat designation.
 Finally, in early 2010, the Service announced it would grant the jaguar protected habitat in the United States as well as develop a recovery plan.
 The Center proposed the designation of more than 50 million acres of jaguar critical habitat in the Southwest; advocated for protection from government traps, snares and poisons; and opposed walling off the U.S.-Mexico border — which the Service said wouldn’t hurt the species — to ensure that jaguars will always have access to the full extent of their range.